-Jan was born in Brussels, son of the painter Pieter Bruegel and Maria Coecke van Aelst.
+Jan was baptized in Brussels on August 28, 1568, son of the painter Pieter Bruegel and Maria Coecke van Aelst.
 He was the third of the couple’s children and the last, since his father died not long after his birth.
 Jan lived in Brussels for his first fifteen years, and probably learned to paint from relatives there who worked as tapestry designers.
 He also received some training in watercolor techniques, possibly miniature painting, from his maternal grandmother Maeyken Verhulst of Mechelen.
 In 1583 he moved to Antwerp to work with Pieter Goetkint, an oil painter and important art dealer.
 Although Goetkint died that same year, Jan may have continued working for the family business under Antoon Goetkint.

 Around 1588-9 Jan left Antwerp and traveled to Cologne, Frankenthal, and finally to Naples, one of Europe’s largest cities and a good source of employment for foreign artists.
 There he worked for Don Francesco Caracciolo, a distinguished nobleman and priest, founder of the Minor Clerks Regular and today a patron saint of Naples.
 Jan was doing small-scale decorative work for him.